0xPwny/Apkatshu/README.md

 - hide JADX stderr
 - Modify Extractshu.py to support python3
 - indentation errors
-- add more regex for ip address extraction
+- add more regex for ip address extraction and validation

 ## Special thanks @chmodxx , @b1337k , @ubernoob for their support